 The Client Area

-When a browser is displaying a web page, there is what is called the Client Area.
-The client area is that area below the horizontal bars (top) of your browser and above the taskbar.
+When a browser displays a web page, there is what is called the Client Area.
+The client area is below your browser’s horizontal bars (top) and above the taskbar.
 The total width of the client area is taken as 100%.
 The overall height of the client area is taken as 100%.

-Under normal circumstances, the dimensions in the percentage of any element in the BODY element are measured relative to the dimensions (width and height) of the client area.
+Under normal circumstances, the dimensions in the percentage of any element in the BODY element are measured relative to the client area’s dimensions (width and height).
 So a DIV element with a width of 50% will take half the width of the client area.
 An image element in the BODY having a height of 50% will take half the height of the client area.
 Even if the image is found lower down on the web page and you have to scroll down to see it, if the height was given as 50%, when you see it, it will be 50% of the client area height.

 Talking about containing an element, if the image is in a DIV element, which is in the BODY element, then the image in the DIV element with a 50% width should occupy a 50% width of the DIV element; that is effectually 25% width of the client area.